GoogleChrome/web.dev/src/site/content/en/blog/eyedropper/index.md

   - thomassteiner
 description: >
-  Creative application developers can use the EyeDropper API to implement a picker that allows users to select colors from pixels on their screen, including outside the browser.
+  Creative application developers can use the EyeDropper API to implement a picker that allows users to select colors from pixels on their screen, including those outside the browser.
 hero: image/8WbTDNrhLsU0El80frMBGE4eMCD3/6Gl4RG1zitlgmpMZviDD.jpg
 alt: A pipette.
 date: 2021-10-26